farm-ng/amiga-dev-kit/website/docs/examples/multi_client_geoimage/README.md

 synchronize the images and the gps data.

 You can either run this example directly on a brain by `ssh`'ing in, or use your local PC.
-To successfully run this example, ensure that a [**farm-ng brain**](/docs/brain/) running Oak cameras and GPS is active.
+To successfully run this example, ensure that a [**farm-ng brain**](/docs/brain/) running Oak cameras and GPS service is active.
 Your local PC should be either connected to the same local network as the brain or linked to it through tailscale.

 :::tip